 Alistair: So this could be it.
 Soon this will be finished, one way or another.

 Alistair: And I love you.
 Always.

-The Epilogue reveals that if if Female Human Noble becomes Queen and rules alongside Alistair, during their official tour of Ferelden, the people quickly come to adore their new royal couple.
-Apparently, it's because everyone can see how much Alistair is completely besotted by his new bride.
+The Epilogue reveals that if the Female Human Noble becomes Queen and rules alongside Alistair, during their official tour of Ferelden, the people quickly come to adore their new royal couple, partly because everyone can see how much Alistair is completely besotted by his new bride.